emcconville/HT16K33/README.md

 The only dependency is Python's SMBus module; which, ships with Linux's [i2c-tools][1] development tools.
 The module _SMBus_ opens a simple protocol to transport data between Linux OS and _any_ i2c integrated circuit.

-If HT16K33 library is unable to load the _SMBus_ module, then this library will genereate an internal dummy object.
+If HT16K33 library is unable to load the _SMBus_ module, then this library will generate an internal dummy object.
 Said dummy object will emulate **I/O** protocol, and dump actions/commands to **STDOUT**.

-### Debain
+### Debian

-_SMBus_ is isolated in a seprate package on Debain/Ubuntu.
+_SMBus_ is isolated in a separate package on Debian/Ubuntu.
 Be sure _python-smbus_ is installed

     $ sudo apt-get install i2c-tools python-smbus